tgfrndm1/helios-mirror-public/README.md

 - Select files from Torrent before downloading using qbittorrent
 - Leech (splitting, thumbnail for each user, setting as document or as media for each user)
 - Size limiting for Torrent/Direct, Zip/Unzip, Mega and Clone
-- Stop duplicates for all tasks except youtube-dl tasks
+- Stop duplicates for all tasks except yt-dlp tasks
 - Zip/Unzip G-Drive links
 - Counting files/folders from Google Drive link
 - View Link button, extra button to open file index link in broswer instead of direct download